PrincipiaCodeArts/principia-code/README.md

 This ecosystem aims to integrate all the software engineering experience (from development to deployment and maintenance) in only one place.
-It also aims to give a much better user experience.
+It also aims to give a much better **user experience**.
 Why does the software engineering tools have such bad user experience?
 A lot of tools, a lot of integration is needed, etc. With this ecosystem, all the experience, from end-to-end, will be very well integrated, with a focus on performance and user experience.
 Finally, we will evolve from